 Catamarca is located in the Northwestern part of Argentina.
 It is bordered on the West by Chile, on the North by Salta, on the East by Tucumán and Santiago del Estero, Córdoba on the Southeast, and La Rioja on the South.

 The capital of Catamarca is San Fernando del Valle de Catamarca.
 Most of the province is dominated by the Andes, meaning the majority of the population is located in the valleys between the mountains.
-In the East, with fewer mountains, so the towns and cities are located around rivers.
+In the East there are fewer mountains, so the towns and cities are located around rivers.

 Catamarca used to be inhabited by the Diaguitas people, but they were either beaten by the Spanish, or assimilated by them.